Voting will be open from April 17-21, 2015.

 You must be logged into the mySUU portal in order to cast your vote.
 Read about the candidates and then cast your vote at the bottom of this page.

-The individual garnering the most votes will serve one year as the Faculty Senate President-Elect (2014-2015) and represent the voice of the faculty as the Senate President during 2015-2016.
+The following candidates were the top two vote getters in the primary stage of the election.
+Although their bios were available during the primary, they are included here again for your review.
+The person with the most votes in this last stage of the election will serve one year as the Faculty Senate President-Elect (2015-2016) and represent the voice of the faculty as the Senate President during 2016-2017.

 I began my career at Southern Utah University as a student, graduating with a double major in biology and chemistry in 1993.
 Fascinated with the molecular level of life, I continued my studies at the Institute of Molecular Biology at the University of Oregon.
 There I focused on X-ray crystallography to visualize the atomic structure of proteins in order to study details of enzyme function.
 After graduating in 1999 with a Ph.D. in chemistry, I continued post-doctoral studies at the University of Utah School of Medicine characterizing the structures of proteins involved in HIV-1 infections.
 I have been at SUU since 2002 where I have continued research with undergraduate students on protein and enzyme structure/function relationships.
 We are currently working with a tuberculosis enzyme with the aim of developing a new class of potent antibiotic compounds.

 I am humbled to have been nominated for such an important post as faculty senate president.
 I have served on a variety of committees at the departmental, college and university levels.
 And although I served on the faculty senate from 2009-2012, I am not a politician.
 But if selected I promise to promote, as effectively as possible, faculty interests regarding compensation, benefits, workloads, and academic freedom, as well as any other key issues that may arise.